SergiyIva/adminjs-prisma/example-app/README.md

 filter.filters = { someJson: { path: 'someJson', value: 'hasKey~a.b.c', property: resource.property('someJson') } }
 Notes and limitations

 Prisma does not currently support a true “exists” operator for JSON keys.
 The “hasKey” implementation works by checking “value at path is not JSON null”, which may not detect keys that exist but have null values, and may behave differently across connectors.
 Database support
 Advanced JSON filtering is supported on PostgreSQL and MySQL.
 Paths are automatically adapted to your provider (detected via Resource.databaseType()).
-If you’d like, I can also:

-Add README examples describing the new JSON filter usage.
-Add tests covering the JSON filter paths and operators for both PostgreSQL and MySQL.
-Would you like me to add docs and tests next?